Privacy Policy

 - We will also be positioned to defend legal proceedings, pursue any available remedies or limit the damages that we may sustain

-Individual Shareholders, Company Officers and/ or Executives of Prospective Merchants that are legal persons, such as companies
+Individual Shareholders, Company Officers and/ or Executives of Prospective Merchants

 Identification Data